-South Carolina reports six-character state license numbers as Other Physician identifiers.
-When the source values were shorter than six characters, the HCUP value was padded to bring it into conformity with South Carolina's format.
+South Carolina reports six-character state license numbers for other physician identifiers.
+When the source values were shorter than six characters, the HCUP value was padded to bring it into conformity with South Carolina's format before the value was encrypted.

-The primary surgeon identification number (SURGID_S) may not accurately track physicians across hospitals.
+The encrypted identification number for the first other physician is retained in SURGID_S.
+SURGID_S may not accurately track physicians across hospitals.
 Tennessee collects two different types of physician identifiers, depending on the type of identifier provided by the hospitals.
 Tennessee prefers Universal Physician Identification Numbers (UPINs) but also accepts state license numbers.
+If neither identification number is available, SURGID_S is missing (SURGID_S = blank).